State / Territory Benefits - New York

 - Applies to property that a Veteran or certain other designated person purchases.
 Such owners must purchase the property with pension, bonus or insurance monies

-Recruitment Incentive and Retention Program (RIRP): The Recruitment Incentive and Retention Program (RIRP) is a New York State program designed to recruit and retain quality members for the Army National Guard.
-This competitive program will pay the cost of tuition up to a maximum of $4,350 per calendar year for eligible qualified applicants.
+Recruitment Incentive and Retention Program (RIRP): The Recruitment Incentive and Retention Program (RIRP) is a New York State program designed to recruit and retain members for the Army National Guard.
+This competitive program will pay the cost of tuition up to SUNY (State University of New York) tuition rates per semester.

-- Be in good standing in the National Guard (attend or make-up all drills and annual training);
+- Be in good standing with the State Military Forces (attend or make-up all drills and annual training)

-- Be accepted and enrolled in college in an undergraduate, degree-producing program for a minimum of six (6) credit hours per semester or four (4) credit hours per quarter;
+- Be accepted and enrolled in an undergraduate degree-granting program for a minimum of six (6) credit hours per semester or four (4) credit hours per quarter

-- Be a resident of the State of New York for a period of 186 days prior to using the program for the first time and 186 days per year, excluding Active Duty periods.
+- Be a resident of the State of New York for a period of 186 days prior to using the program, excluding Active Duty periods

 Veterans Tuition Awards: Veterans Tuition Awards (VTA) are awards for full-time study and part-time study for eligible Veterans matriculated in an approved program at an undergraduate or graduate degree-granting institution or in an approved vocational training program in New York State.

-For full-time study, a recipient shall receive an award of up to the full cost of undergraduate tuition for New York state residents at the State University of New York, or actual tuition charged, whichever is less.
-Full-time study is defined as twelve or more credits per semester (or the equivalent) at a degree-granting institution, or twenty-four or more hours per week in a vocational training program.
+For full-time study, a recipient shall receive an award of up to the full cost of undergraduate tuition for New York State residents at the State University of New York, or actual tuition charged, whichever is less.
+Full-time study is defined as twelve or more credits per semester (or the equivalent) in an approved program at a degree-granting institution, or twenty-four or more hours per week in a vocational training program..
 For part-time study, awards will be prorated by credit hour.
-Part-time study is defined as at least three but fewer than twelve credits per semester (or the equivalent) at a degree-granting institution, or six to twenty-three hours per week in a vocational training program.
+Part-time study is defined as at least three but fewer than twelve credits per semester (or the equivalent) in an approved program at a degree-granting institution, or six to twenty-three hours per week in a vocational training program.